Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 7. Save the Form with the Name 05_Order_DetailsQ.

-Now, we are ready for the Main Form Inquiry_Main to assemble all the three Sub-Forms on a Table Control and make the Tab Control invisible.
+Now, we are ready to design the Main Form Inquiry.
+Main to assemble all three Sub-Forms on a Tab Control and make the Tab Control Pages invisible.

 Inquiry_Main Form